 Fighting a Felony DUI Case

 A California felony DUI conviction has severe penalties including a substantial California State Prison sentence, heavy fines, and the loss of your California driving privilege for several years.
-As Darrell York, a top Ventura DUI defense attorney, puts it, "A conviction for a California felony DUI is devastating.
+As Karthik Krishnan, a top Ventura DUI defense attorney, puts it, "A conviction for a California felony DUI is devastating.
 Beating a felony DUI charge requires an aggressive and truly skilled lawyer who specializes in California drunk driving defense.and who therefore knows how to successfully employ the most effective defenses."

 For information about Nevada DUI law, go to our page on Nevada felony DUI law.